dapplets/dapplet-docs/docs/ex13-shared-state.md

   }
   ```

-2. Use **`Core.state<T>`** method to create a shared state.
+2. Use the **`Core.state<T>`** method to create a shared state.
 Make it at the beginning of the `activate` method.
 It has to be typed with our interface and receive the default state as a single parameter.

   ```typescript
   const state = Core.state<IState>({ counter: 0, text: '' });
   ```

-3. Then create an overlay typing with `IState` interface.
+3. Then create an `IState` interface type overlay.

-  To share the state with the overlay add **`useState`** method that returns the overlay itself.
+  To share the state with the overlay add the **`useState`** method that returns the overlay itself.

   ```typescript
   const overlay = Core.overlay<IState>({ name: 'example-13-overlay', title: 'Example 13' })